clydewatts1/PFDA-programming-for-data-analytics/big_project/README.md

 - Google Gemini: Brainstorming approaches, study aid for research and explanation, and code assistant for drafting and refinement.

 Notes:
-- To Be Filled In: specific prompts, sessions, and concrete contributions (e.g., which notebooks or functions were assisted).
-- Add dates/versions if required by coursework guidelines.

-## Academic Integrity

-This work is intended for coursework.
-Cite all data sources appropriately and ensure any external code or libraries are used within academic guidelines.

 ### References